Skip to contents

 resample_fn

-A character string specifying the resampling method.
-Must be one of "stratified", "systematic", or "multinomial".
-Defaults to "stratified".
+A string indicating the resampling method: "stratified", "systematic", or "multinomial".
+Default is "stratified".

 param_transform